UKCA & CE Marking - Whats Happening?

 Compliance Confusion

-The government is putting a positive spin on the deferment decision, saying that it was for the benefit of industry to postpone “a cliff-edge” cut-off point.
-It emphasised that business would now be able to cut back on unnecessary costs, which was precisely the objection to the changeover in the first place.
-In a slick political sleight-of-hand, it was suggested that it was the government who was taking the initiative in cutting through red tape and associated cost burdens, when it was in fact a response to industry objections to their introduction.
+The government is putting a positive spin on the deferment decision, saying that it was for the benefit of the industry to postpone a cliff-edge cut-off point.
+It emphasised that businesses would now be able to cut back on unnecessary costs, which was precisely the objection to the changeover in the first place.
+In a slick political sleight-of-hand, it was suggested that it was the government who was taking the initiative in cutting through red tape and associated cost burdens when it was, in fact, a response to industry objections to their introduction.

 Get More From Rowse Straight To Your Inbox